Estate Planning Fundamentals in Florida

-There are many legal strategies involved in Estate Planning, including Wills, Revocable Living Trusts, Irrevocable Trusts, Durable Powers of Attorney, and health care documents.
-New clients often say that they do not have an estate plan.
-Most people are surprised to learn that they actually do!
-In the absence of legal planning, their estate will be distributed after death according to Florida’s laws of intestacy.
+In the absence of legal planning, their Florida estate will be distributed after death according to Florida’s laws of intestacy.
 Of course, this may not be the plan they would have chosen.
-A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
-It will also minimize taxes and other estate cost share and important consideration.
+A properly drafted estate plan replaces the intestacy laws while minimizing taxes and other estate costs.

 - A will has no legal authority until after death.
 So, a will does not help manage a person’s affairs when they are incapacitated, whether by illness or injury.